Shivamyadavdot/Technical-indicators/README.md

-idea is that to creat all the technical indicators that will run through all the stocks and will give us buy and sell call.
+Idea is that to create all the technical indicators that will run through all the stocks and will give us buy and sell call.
 RSI, Bollinger band and Moving is there and lets how long will take to make all the indicators.